 3) excessive inequality and lack of social protection.

 Results of these investigations have circulated in various venues, including at the IDB, which supported the endeavor through its Office of Strategic Planning and Development Effectiveness.
-A forthcoming volume, edited by project directors Alejandro Foxley and Barbara Stallings, takes stock of the current state of affairs and offers analysis and prescriptions for transforming Latin America's political economy.
-The book, entitled Economías latinoamericanas: Cómo avanzar más allá del ingreso medio, will soon be available on this page.
+A volume, published by CIEPLAN and edited by project directors Alejandro Foxley and Barbara Stallings, takes stock of the current state of affairs and offers analysis and prescriptions for transforming Latin America's political economy.
+An electronic version of the book, entitled Economías latinoamericanas: Cómo avanzar más allá del ingreso medio, can be downloaded here.

 An English version of Foxley's contribution, entitled "Groundwork for Inclusive Development: Responses to Emergent Challenges for Latin American and Caribbean Economies," is available as part of the CLALS Working Papers Series.
 The full-text paper is available here.